Elonelymusk/Bithacks-Competition/README.md

 ## ToDo:
 - [ ] Decide which project to do.
 - [ ] We'll cross this bridge when we come to it.

+## Latest Upload:
+* i've uploaded the two files for the brain tumor detector.
+If you guys want to have a go. change the path files within each python file. any path you see change it to your own